kekse1/radix/README.md

 I'm using it in the Web Browser and w/ [Node.js](https://nodejs.org/).

 Since I've implemented many versions of the same functionality (more/less), I had to decide which ones to publish here.
-I hope they fit for your needs!
+I hope it's the best version for you!

 <br>